Sure Dividend

 But it must also have a shareholder-friendly management team dedicated to maintaining consistent dividend increases each year.

 Next up in the Dividend Aristocrats In Focus series is International Business Machines (IBM).
-Last year, IBM raised its dividend for the 27th year in a row.
-The increase, however, was paltry, at only 0.6%.
+IBM has increased its dividends 30 years in a row.

-IBM has struggled through a prolonged turnaround effort in the past few years.
-It has invested heavily in new areas such as artificial intelligence, data, and cloud services while attempting to return to growth.
+In the past few years, IBM has turned itself around by investing in new areas such as artificial intelligence, data, and cloud services, which have returned the company to growth.

 Business Overview